ricwtk/ci-labs/lab4.md

       def get_path(self, origin, destination, alpha):
         # 1. append origin to the self.cities
         # 2. if the last city is not destination, search for the next city to go
+        # 3. after getting to the destination, remove the loop within the path, i.e. if there are repeated cities in self.cities, remove the cities and the roads in between the repetition
     ```

 2. Define a method to calculate the path length.